 My training is in the Person-centred counselling model.
 This is based on the belief that each of us has the resources to flourish and that the therapeutic environment of a counselling relationship can encourage this process to take place.
 It is very much a collaborative process, where we work together to help you find your way forward, and is not about you being judged or told what you should do.

 I have worked in a variety of settings, gaining a broad range of experience.
-These include a GP surgery in Northwich, two local hospices where I continue to work with carers, family members, bereaved clients and patients, and Compass Counselling in Liverpool where I provided general and workplace support counselling.
-I also volunteer with Breast Cancer Care supporting women following a diagnosis of breast cancer.
+These include a GP surgery in Northwich, a hospice in Warrington where I worked with patients and family members, and Compass Counselling in Liverpool where I provided general and workplace support counselling.
+I have also worked with Breast Cancer Care supporting women following a diagnosis of breast cancer.
+Alongside my private practice, I currently work at a local hospice as a bereavement counsellor supporting carers and bereaved clients.

-Examples of the kind of client issues I have experience of include depression, anxiety, bereavement and pre-bereavement, being a carer, childhood abuse, work-related stress, OCD, low self-esteem, identity and relationships.
+Examples of the kind of client issues I have experience of include depression, anxiety, bereavement, childhood abuse and trauma, work-related stress, low self-esteem, identity and relationships, health conditions, being a carer.

 Following on from my Masters dissertation, I have published research on the impact of breast cancer on sexuality in younger women.